Skip to main content

 • Any HTTP/3 stream or BroadcastChannel if your room is browser-local

-Awareness state — who's online, where their cursor is, what they have selected — rides on the same channel as document updates.
+Awareness state — who's online, where their cursor is, what they have selected, and where their viewport sits — rides on the same channel as document updates.
 The editor manages awareness internally; you don't need to wire anything beyond sendBroadcastMessage / receiveBroadcastedMessage.

 Server-side integration